burningmonk/mod_redalert/README.md

 ### Visudo

-To make redalert able to run ipset you must give this permision.
-Run **visudo** then add this line
+To make RedAlert able to run IPSET you must give this permision.
+Run **visudo** then add this line,

 www-data ALL=NOPASSWD: /sbin/ipset *

 ### Log files cannot create

-Don't forget to give proper permission on log directories to make module able to deal with files.
+Don't forget to give proper permission on log directories to make module able to deal with files,

 chmod 777 /your/log/directory/